AyakaAgo/OnBackInvokedLua/README.md

 2. Select Predictive back animations.
 3. Launch your updated app, and use the back gesture to see it in action.

-> **Note: `OnBackInvokedCallback` is always called regardless of the enable state of Predictive back animations.
-In other words, disabling the system animation doesn't affect your app's back handling logic if it uses `OnBackInvokedCallback`.**
+> **Note**: `OnBackInvokedCallback` is always called regardless of the enable state of Predictive back animations.
+In other words, disabling the system animation doesn't affect your app's back handling logic if it uses `OnBackInvokedCallback`.

 -----------------------------------